koengr/QCforBusiness/_essentials/applications-overview.md

 ---
 layout: default
-title: "The applications: what problems will we solve?"
+title: "3.
+The applications: what problems will we solve?"
 nav_order: 4
 ---